‘Come say G’day’ in 2023. Make new friends as you walk for peace in support of a worthy cause.

 Unlike most events, the Rotary Aussie Peace Walk is not a race, it is a challenge.
-If you are racing, you will be disqualified.
+If you are racing, they will disqualify you.
 How can you meet new people and create new friendships if you are in a race?

 If you are ambling along and enjoying the capital city’s fresh country air, you are doing it right.
 Take in the sights, stop for a coffee, take photos and enjoy each other’s company as you take on the two-day walking challenge.